welpdev/mailchimp-bundle/src/Resources/doc/subscriber-provider.md

 # Subscriber Provider

 After [configuring your lists](configuration.md) in `config.yml`, you need to create at least one `Provider` that will be used by the Symfony command.
-Your provider should be accessible via a service key (the same you reference in `subscriber_providers` in the configuration above):
+Your provider should be accessible via a service key (the same you reference in `subscriber_provider` in the configuration above):

 ```yaml
 services: